 - In The Twisted Tales of Spike McFang, the Warmup Boss, Cane, is literally a cane.
 Like, a walking stick.
 You have to fight a walking stick.

 - Actually justified in Metroid: Fusion by the lifeforms on the BSL Research Station.
-Normally most of them would be peaceful creatures, but they've all been taken over by the X-Parasites and Samus Aran's body happens to contain the DNA of their natural enemy: the titular metroids.
+Normally most of them would be peaceful creatures (and you can occasionally see a few uninfected creatures in the background), but they've all been taken over by the X-Parasites and Samus Aran's body happens to contain the DNA of their natural enemy: the titular metroids.
 They can tell and they want her dead.

 - Paperboy is infamous for having everything from runaway lawnmowers to breakdancers to the Grim friggin' Reaper running around the middle of the street for no discernible reason other than to mess with the eponymous deliverer.

 - Brain Dead 13.
 Everything.
 From the leaves in the hedge maze, to the fire in the stove, to the bookworms in the library.

 - Besides cars, motorcycles, trucks, snakes and alligators trying to kill him, Frogger also demonstrates Super Drowning Skills.

 - Home Alone 2 for the NES and SNES was ridiculous.
 Not only did every random stranger in the hotel try to get you, but so did vacuum cleaners, luggage, and mop buckets (both the moving mop and the inanimate bucket).